CLARIFICATION OF LOGICAL STRUCTURE

 5. DETERMINE WHEN PREMISES WORK TOGETHER

-The above valid argument forms that have two premises and a conclusion
+The above valid argument forms that have two premises and a conclusion are examples of the kind of arguments where the premises work together to establish the conclusion.

 6. DETERMINE WHEN PREMISES ARE INDEPENDENT REASONS